bustedware/siagrafana/README.md

 # Grafana

-1. Run prometheus with the example `prometheus.yml`
+1. Run prometheus with the example `prometheus.hostd.yml` or `prometheus.walletd.yml`
+    - you can also generate these files running `python3 sia-to-prometheus-config.py`
 2. In Grafana, add new prometheus data source pointed to your hostd metrics collector `http://prometheushost:9090`
 3. Create a new dashboard and copy `hostd-grafana.json` contents into the JSON model under the dashboard settings